ARRRF, wanna find out all the FUN things to do with your dog in Dubrovnik? Read on NOW!

 #7 Take a scenic hike

 Dubrovnik offers many scenic, dog-friendly hiking trails that will give you and your pooch a good workout!
 The most famous one with panoramic city views is Mount Srđ, which will take a couple of hours roundtrip (depending on your fitness level and the number of photo/rest stops).
+Get more info on this amazing hike from my pal Laura from A Piece of Travel.
 However, there are plenty of shorter trails if you’re hiking with a small or toy dog like me.
-For instance, get your paws on Velika Petka Hill or the coastal trail in Babin Kuk!
+For instance, get your paws on Velika Petka Hill or the coastal trail in Babin Kuk.

 #8 Hang out at Orsan Yachting Club Restaurant